ritschmaster/w32bindkeys/README.md

 4. Restart the computer
 5. <kbd>Win</kbd> + <kbd>E</kbd> and friends are now disabled.
 The only exception is <kbd>Win</kbd> + <kbd>L</kbd>.

+It is not possible to overwrite <kbd>Win</kbd> + <kbd>L</kbd>.
+The key must be disabled, but by doing so locking the PC will be disabled too.

+## Version scheme

+The version scheme of w32bindkeys is as follows: 1.2.3

+1. Stages:
+ 0. Alpha
+ 1. Beta
+ 2. For Production use
+2. Releases breaking compatibility of its API or the configuration file.
+3. Collection of changes not breaking any compatibility.